keshrisohit/solwed_program/README.md

-# SOLOVE
+# SOLove
-##  A platform to register your marraige on solana
+##  A platform to register your marriage on solana

 IT is a program on solana where you can register you marriage , in future you can create NFTs of you moments, create digital wedding card as NFT and much more.